HarishAtGitHub/rabbitmq-message-parser-in-python/README.md

     python main.py

 this configures the rabbitmq with all the queues and then runs all the consumer jobs.
 The number of consumer jobs is configurable.
-It is found in config/configuration.py
+It is found in config/configuration.py.
+Even the POOL_SIZE is configurable.

 # How to test this system ?